wunderlins/jax-rs-3.1-template/README.md

 6. https://www.youtube.com/watch?v=jwpb7ne5NJE
 7. https://www.youtube.com/watch?v=FOy6sH8WVg8

-## Use gitlab.com as maven package repository
+## Use gitlab.com as maven package registry

 **CAVE**:
 - You **must** use `Private-Token`/`Deploy-Token` or `Job-Token` as `<name>` in `.m2/settings.xml` or you will always get a `401 Unauthorized`, see [Documentation][1].